Table of Contents

 Along the way, you’ll pass a large rock on the left with writing on it.
 That trail will take you on a short but worthwhile detour to Edworthy Falls.
 After the falls detour, you’ve got another 1.4 km to reach the intersection with the Piper Pass Trail.
 It’s on the left and is marked by a cairn – see photo below.
 There’s another cairn on your right, just 100 m up but that trail leads to Rae Lake.

 Once you’re on the Piper Pass trail, it’s very straightforward.
-You’ll be on it for the next 5.0 km to the top of Piper Pass.
-Descend to the Elbow River and cross it.
-A pair of water shoes come in handy here.
+You’ll be hiking on it for the next 5.0 km to the top of Piper Pass.

 Climb out of the gorge and hike through trees to reach Piper Creek.
 Ford it.
-Then follow the trail as it heads for Piper Creek Canyon.
+Then follow the Piper Pass trail as it heads for Piper Creek Canyon.
 Although the trail steadily climbs through the trees, it’s at a moderate rate with the odd great view.

 After approximately 30 minutes, reach wildflower-studded subalpine meadows.
 I saw lots of alpine forget-me-not (my favourite high alpine flower), yarrow, and enough other wildflowers that I wish I had carried a copy of my wildflower guide with me.
 This is a stunning section so take your time and enjoy it.

-The way forward once you clear the trees is obvious even though the trail comes and goes.
-Basically, you’re heading for the giant boulder at the bottom of the dark-coloured scree slope off in the distance.
 Climb the talus slope on a boot-beaten trail.
 It will take you 20 – 30 minutes to get from the giant boulder to the pass.
-Piper Pass is an an elevation of 2580 m or 8465 feet.
+Piper Pass is an an elevation of 2,580 m or 8,465 feet.
 It’s an excellent place to survey the mountains.
-Elpoca Mountain (3029 m) is the big one you’ll see if you look back in the direction you came from.
+Elpoca Mountain (3,029 m) is the big one you’ll see if you look back in the direction you came from.

 Retrace your steps to the main trail.
 Go right to return to your car at Elbow Pass Day-use area and left to head to Tombstone Campground.